 The peacock caterpillar (Aglais io) is a shiny worm-like caterpillar with white spots and barbed spikes covering its slender body.

 Its name comes from the peacock butterfly, which the peacock caterpillar resembles.
-Because there are six rows of spurs on the larva, it is very easy to recognize.
+The larva is easy to recognize because it has six rows of spurs.

 This peculiar insect is around 1.5 inches (40 mm) long and has a scary aspect of going along with its size.

-This creeping insect with a soft body and jagged look has a rounded head and a jagged appearance.
-The spiky caterpillar is not poisonous, even though it appears quite dangerous.
+This creeping insect has a soft body and a jagged appearance, including a rounded head.
+The spiky caterpillar is not poisonous, although it appears quite dangerous.

-Its spines are glossy and velvety, and they have very fine barbs on them.
-On the other hand, they don’t sting or bite people and are safe to handle.
+Its spines are glossy and velvety, and its barbs are very fine.
+However, it doesn’t sting or bite people and is safe to handle.

 Stinging nettles are the sole source of nutrition for peacock caterpillars (Urtica).
 Spiked caterpillars tend to congregate in large numbers and live communally in silken nests spun communally over the host plant.

-Once it has completed its metamorphosis, the peacock caterpillar emerges as a beautiful orange-brown butterfly.
+Once it has metamorphosed, the peacock caterpillar emerges as a beautiful orange-brown butterfly.

 The magnificent winged creature is identifiable by the enormous eyespots that are on both of its wings.